Cybersecurity Incident: Your Questions

 Last updated on

-On Thursday 11 December 2025 the Office of the Ombudsman was the subject of a random cybersecurity attack on its IT systems.
+On Thursday 11 December 2025 the Office of the Ombudsman was the subject of a random cybersecurity attack on some of its IT systems.

 Q. What action has been taken to protect my data?